eikarna/GrowDocs/HTTPs Server/README.md

 And now explain all of the stuff one by one.

-`server` - IP adress to which should client connect.
+`server` - IP address to which should client connect.
 `port` - Port to which should client connect.
 `type` - I have no idea what it does.
 `maint` - This is maintenance message, if you remove `#` in front of it, then it will show this text.
 It is usually used when your ENet server is down.